top of page

 Responsive Circles: A structured group meeting led by a trained facilitator to process and respond to a conflict or incident which has resulted in disruption or harm, such as violation of a policy, rule, or law.
 The circle process brings together those impacted who wish to engage in pro-active relationship-building, conflict resolution, and other activities in which honest communications, relationship development, and community building are core desired outcomes.
 Rather than merely impose a consequence to the wrongdoer, or engage in assertive discipline, Responsive Circles provide everyone with a turn to speak and result in a deeper understanding of the hurt or incident and what an appropriate path forward should be.
 Circles reinforce social skills in youth, such as courtesy, mutual respect, listening and speaking skills, and empathy.

-- 8 Classroom Hours & 7 Assignment Hours for a total of 15 Hours (prerequisite of RJ Intro 4 Hours or RJ Familiarity) -
+- 8 Classroom Hours & 7 Assignment Hours for a total of 15 Hours (prerequisite of RJ Intro 4 Hours or RJ Familiarity) - next class 2025 - January 7, 14, 21, 28 for two hours on Tuesday mornings.

 Available in-person and virtually, these training are for aspiring facilitators, including volunteers, who can work with community-based agencies and schools that provide restorative services for responsible youth and impacted parties.
 They include interactive learning and role-playing, allowing participants to practice how to facilitate community and school incidents, basic diversion or court-referred cases involving youth who have caused harm, victimized parties, family members, and support people.
 For in-person trainings, please contact Terri at hello@rjprograms.com or visit our contact page.